 The most important ingredient to an out of this world cheeseburger is the bun.
 The bun makes the burger!
 I have had a few burgers in my life, that were completely ruined by a shoddy bun, but not anymore!
 Now, when I get invited to a summer BBQ, my friends are always asking me to bring my buns.
 No. Not THOSE buns!
 My homemade hamburger buns!
 They are extremely easy to make, have minimal ingredients, and take very little time or effort with the use of a Kitchenaid stand mixer.
 These buns even have a secret ingredient that helps give them just the right burger bun texture your are looking for!
 You'll never buy grocery store buns again, after you learn how easy it is to make your own.

 I used to buy all my bread at the grocery store.
-It was just easier that way, but bread is supposed to be healthy ,right?
-If you go to the bread isle in your local grocery store, you’ll see a plethora of “whole grains”, “whole wheat”, “Multi-grains”, and “High in fiber”.
+It was just easier that way, but bread is supposed to be healthy, right?
+If you go to the bread aisle in your local grocery store, you’ll see a plethora of “whole grains”, “whole wheat”, “Multi-grains”, and “High in fiber”.
 The word choices that go into the marketing of foods is genius.
-These breads claim to be complete in nutrition when actually, the hard facts on the label prove otherwise.
+These bread companies claim to be complete in nutrition when actually, the hard facts on the label prove otherwise.
 When you are looking at labels, there are a few ingredients that shouldn't be in your bread, and you should avoid:

 - High Fructose Corn Syrup – This stuff has been labeled as “just corn” by the strong media campaign the corn industry has led, but scientific studies have proven to be the complete opposite.
 HFCS is directly linked to obesity, type 2 diabetes, mercury exposure (it’s used in processing and studies have found that it is often loaded with alarmingly high levels of mercury), and recently they have found that it is linked to ADD/ADHD.
 (Children who were fed a diet that included high amounts of HFCS acted like a diagnosed ADHD child, but when the HFCS was removed from the diet, they’re behavior returned to normal.)